meabishek2007/Ideal-Sampling/README.md

 Write a simple Python program for the construction and reconstruction of ideal, natural, and flattop sampling.
 # Tools required
 Google Colab

+# Theory:

+1. Impulse Sampling (Ideal Sampling)

+Impulse sampling is a method in which the continuous-time signal is multiplied by a train of impulses (Dirac delta functions).
+The output consists of instantaneous samples taken at discrete time intervals.

+In this method, each sample has zero width and infinite amplitude, making it an ideal and theoretical model.
+It is mainly used for analysis purposes and cannot be implemented practically.

+2. Natural Sampling

+Natural sampling is obtained by multiplying the input signal with a periodic train of rectangular pulses.
+The output consists of portions of the signal during the pulse duration.

+The amplitude of the sampled signal varies according to the input signal within each pulse.
+It is more practical than impulse sampling and preserves the original signal shape within each sampling interval.

+3. Flat Top Sampling (Sample and Hold)

+Flat top sampling is a practical method where the signal is sampled and the value is held constant until the next sampling instant.
+It is also known as sample-and-hold method.

+The output appears as a staircase waveform.
+This method is widely used in analog-to-digital conversion but introduces a small distortion called the aperture effect.

 # Program

 1. IMPULSE SAMPLING: